maartenSXM/cpphash/INSTALL.md

 Alternatively, it can be set in Makefile.cpphash.

-Makefile.cpphash and Makefile.espmake use ./build as the build directory.
+Makefile.cpphash and Makefile.esphome use ./build as the build directory.
-That can be changed by editting the Makefile.cpphash or (Makefile.espmake and Bashrc).
+That can be changed by editting the Makefile.cpphash or (Makefile.esphome and Bashrc).

 esp_help will list the convenience aliases defined by Bashrc.